That dollar amount reflects a 19.2% increase compared to $166 billion in 2018.

-Sweden’s 5 most valuable exported products are cars, processed petroleum oils, medication mixes in dosage¸ phone devices including smartphones, and sawn wood.
-Combined, that quintet of major Swedish exports represents over one-fifth (21.4%) of the Scandinavian country’s total exports.
+Sweden’s 5 most valuable exported products are processed petroleum oils, cars, medication mixes in dosage¸ blood fractions including antisera, and phone devices including smartphones.
+Combined, that quintet of major Swedish exports represents over one-fifth (21.6%) of the Scandinavian country’s total exports.

-Based on the average exchange rate for 2021, the Swedish krona depreciated by -0.3% against the US dollar since 2017 but strengthened by 6.9% from 2020 to 2021.
-Sweden’s stronger local currency since 2020 made its exports paid for in weaker US dollars relatively more expensive for international buyers.
+Based on the average exchange rate for 2022, the Swedish krona depreciated by -16.4% against the US dollar since 2018 and diluted by -17.9% from 2021 to 2022.
+Sweden’s weaker local currency made its exports paid for in stronger US dollars relatively less expensive for international buyers.

 Biggest Trade Partners Buying Sweden’s Exports

 The latest available country-specific data shows that 72.6% of products exported from Sweden were bought by importers in: Norway (10.7% of the Swedish total), Germany (10%), United States of America (8.9%), Denmark (7.5%), Finland (7.3%), United Kingdom (5.4%), Netherlands (4.8%), Poland (4%), France (3.9%), Belgium (3.6%), mainland China (3.5%) and Italy (3%).